EXCLUSIVE-Canada looking at boosting oil pipeline flows to U.S. -minister

 By Steve Scherer and Nia Williams

-OTTAWA, March 10 (Reuters) - Canada is studying ways to increase pipeline utilization to boost crude exports to the United States, with the aim of helping European countries that phase out imports of Russian oil, the natural resources minister said on Thursday.
+OTTAWA, March 10 (Reuters) - Canada is studying ways to increase pipeline utilization to boost crude exports as Europe seeks to reduce its dependence on Russian oil, the country's natural resources minister said on Thursday.

+Pipeline operator Enbridge Inc ENB.TO said in a statement it was in talks with the government "about how the industry can help relieve the current energy crisis".

+Most of Canada's crude exports travel to the United States on Enbridge's Mainline system, with another 590,000 barrels a day flowing on TC Energy's TRP.TO Keystone pipeline.

-"We are looking at whether our pipeline network is fully utilized, such that we might be able to send incremental crude to the United States ... which would then essentially go to Europe to help with the challenges that Europe faces," Natural Resources Minister Jonathan Wilkinson said in a telephone interview.
+"We are looking at whether our pipeline network is fully utilized," Natural Resources Minister Jonathan Wilkinson said in a telephone interview.
+He said the aim was to make an "incremental" increase in exports to Europe.

+"Both our liquids and natural gas systems are at or near capacity but we're exploring options that may be taken to provide more energy to the U.S. and Europe.
+That includes using export facilities on the Gulf Coast for crude and natural gas," Enbridge said.

 After Russia invaded Ukraine two weeks ago, Canada and other nations said they would no longer import Russian crude.
 On Thursday, European Union leaders are set to agree to cut their reliance on Russian fossil fuels.